temporalio/documentation/docs/learning-paths/background-checks/how-to-use.md

 **While pretending to be the Company HR person...**

-From the project root use `./run-cli` to execute the [`bgc-company start`](/docs/learning-paths/background-checks/cli-reference/#start) command:
+From the project root, use `./run-cli` to execute the [`bgc-company start`](/docs/learning-paths/background-checks/cli-reference/#start) command:

 ```bash
 ./run-cli bgc-company start --email your-email@example.com --package full
 ```

-The main Workflow Execution is now viewable in the [Temporal UI - http://localhost:8088/](http://localhost:8088/)
+The main Workflow Execution is now viewable in the Temporal UI: [http://localhost:8088/](http://localhost:8088/).

-The very first thing the Background Check application does is send an email to the Candidate.
+The very first thing the Background Check application does is send an email message to the Candidate.
 In this application we are using a single mailbox running on a single mail server running in one of the Docker containers.
-This means that the Company HR person, Candidate, and Researcher personas receive their emails in this mailbox.
+This means that the Company HR person, Candidate, and Researcher personas receive their email in this mailbox.
 Look at the "To" address to distinguish between personas in the mailbox.

 The mailbox is accessible at [http://localhost:8025/](http://localhost:8025/).

-**While pretending to be the Candidate..**
+**While pretending to be the Candidate...**

 Open the email and follow the instructions to accept the Background Check.

 Refresh the Temporal UI to see the new Child Workflow Executions that represent the individual Searches.

-If the "standard" package is selected the Searches complete and a report is generated.
+If the "standard" package is selected, the Searches complete and a report is generated.

-If the "full" package is selected the Background Check application sends an email to a Researcher to manually verify Employment history.
+If the "full" package is selected, the Background Check application sends an email message to a Researcher to manually verify employment history.

 **While pretending to be the Researcher...**

-Head back over to the mailbox to see the new email and follow the instructions inside to verify employment history and allow the Background Check to proceed.
+Return to the mailbox to see the new email message and follow the instructions inside to verify employment history and allow the Background Check to proceed.

 When all the Searches have completed, the Background Check application sends an email to the Company HR person with the report in it.